Negative refraction and tiling billiards: Line arrangements

 \begin{definition} The convex hull of the intersection points of the lines is called the \emph{central zone}.
 Because we are considering a finite number of non-parallel lines, the number of intersection points is also finite, so the central zone is bounded (Figure \ref{polygon}).

-Let $\theta_i$ be the angle at the trajectory's $i^{\text{th}}$ intersection with a line, measured on the side of the central zone.
+For a trajectory $\tau$, let $\theta_i$ be the angle at the trajectory's $i^{\text{th}}$ intersection with a line, measured on the side of the central zone.
 (This line will be $l_k$, where \mbox{$k \equiv i$ (mod $n$)}.)
 For convenience, we define the functions $\theta_i(\tau)$, which return this angle for a given trajectory $\tau$.

 In any division of the plane containing regions of infinite size, we say that a trajectory \emph{escapes} if it eventually stops refracting across lines and remains in a single region.

 If a trajectory neither enters the central zone, nor escapes, for at least $2n$ iterations (refractions), we call the trajectory \emph{good}. \end{definition}